Last update:2025-03-21 15:04:15

 echo -n "01234566543210abcdef888888abcdef" | openssl rsautl -encrypt -pubin -inkey pub.key -oaep | openssl base64 -A | tr "+/" "-_"

-The resulting encrypted hlsKey
+The output string is your encrypted hlsKey

 The hlsKeyUrl